CERN issues two types of invoices: periodic (automatic) invoices and ad-hoc invoices or requests for external funds (RFFs):

 The invoice number(s) must be stated in the bank transfer reference and shall be used in every correspondence with CERN.

 Bank details are indicated on the invoice.
-CERN has several bank accounts in different currencies, and the Institutions are required to pay attention to the invoice currency and related bank account.
-Paying in another currency than the one of the bank account may result in exchange losses or additional bank charges for the payer.
+CERN has several bank accounts in different currencies, and the institutions are required to pay attention to the invoice currency and related bank account.
+Paying in another currency than the one indicated on the invoice may result in exchange losses or additional bank charges for the payer.

 The Swiss franc is the official currency of CERN.
 Consequently, all amounts are reported in Swiss francs.